cjerdonek/groome/README.md

 Templates
 ---------

-If you make a Groom template for others to download or fork, you can list it on the Groom project [wiki](https://github.com/cjerdonek/groom/wiki).
+If you make a Groome template for others to download or fork, you can list it on the Groome project [wiki](https://github.com/cjerdonek/groome/wiki).

-To simplify Groom template distribution, use, and discovery, we suggest that Groom template projects follow these conventions:
+To simplify Groome template distribution, use, and discovery, we suggest that Groome template projects follow these conventions:

-* Store groom templates in repositories with names prefixed by `groom-` (for example `groom-python2and3-script`).
+* Store groome templates in repositories with names prefixed by `groome-` (for example `groome-python2and3-script`).
 * Name the project structure directory `project`, the partials directory `partials`, and the lambda directory `lambdas`.
 * For documentation purposes, provide a sample context by providing a